 Next time you’re buying beef or lamb, look out for the Red Tractor symbol on the packs.
 Producers can only display this badge when they meet strict welfare, environmental and hygiene standards.
 In this day and age these standards should be the basis of our farming system, but sadly they’re not.
 Let’s work together to change this, one tasty stew at a time :)

-- 1 inch piece of fresh ginger peeled and finely chopped
+- 1 inch fresh ginger peeled and finely chopped

 - 1 fresh red chilli deseeded and chopped or a large pinch of dried chilli flakes